 Founder and CEO, Marrone Bio Innovations

-Marrone Bio Innovations (MBI) is sponsoring the 2019 Big Bang!
+Marrone Bio Innovations (MBI) is co-sponsoring the 2020 Big Bang!
 Business Competition’s First Place Award, given to the top innovation across all categories.

 Pam Marrone founded MBI in 2006 to discover and develop effective and environmentally responsible, biologically based products for pest management and plant health.
 In August 2013 she led the company IPO on the NASDAQ stock exchange.